-My workshops and retreats offer a unique combination of natured based experiences combined with a self-reflective theme.
+Workshops and retreats offer a unique combination of natured based experiences combined with a self-reflective theme.
 They draw on the use of poetry to give focus, drawing and group sharing to help frim up the path ahead, by spending time in nature, with forest and river, a place to find a slower rhythm of being, as they refresh, revitalise and ground us.

-I have a facilitation style that supports the individual to find their own questions and answers, that draws upon such things as the insights gained from your own drawing (as simple as crayon on paper – reflections, not art works), the wisdom found in poetry and story, along with workshop exercises, journaling and the interaction with others and nature.
+Michael has a facilitation style that supports the individual to find their own questions and answers, that draws upon such things as the insights gained from your own drawing (as simple as crayon on paper – reflections, not art works), the wisdom found in poetry and story, along with workshop exercises, journaling and the interaction with others and nature.

 See 2020 offerings below.